Locations:

 How does metabolism affect weight?

-Many people blame metabolic problems for weight struggles.
-But your metabolism naturally regulates itself to meet your body’s needs.
-It’s rarely the cause of weight gain or loss.
-In general, anyone who burns more calories than they take in will lose weight.
+Many people think metabolic problems are responsible for weight gain or loss.
+But your metabolism naturally regulates itself to meet your body’s specific needs.
+It’s rarely the sole cause of weight gain or loss.
+In many cases, if your body uses more calories than you take in, you’ll lose weight (and vice versa).
+But several factors affect how many calories your body needs — many of which are hard to predict or know.

 Advertisement